Duach Jock

 Duach Jock (born 20 December 1986) is a South Sudanese footballer who plays for the North County Battalion in National Premier Soccer League.

+In 2018, Jock moved to Indian I-League club Chennai City for remainder of the 2017–18 season.

 Early life

 Jock was born in Ethiopia to South Sudanese refugee parents.
 He and his parents moved to the United States before South Sudan independence from Sudan and became American citizens.

 International career

 Jock was selected for the final roster of the South Sudan national football team to compete in the 2013 CECAFA Cup in Kenya.